50+ Common (& Not So Common) Literary Devices for 2024

 39. Mood

 Mood is the feeling an audience gets from consuming a piece of writing.
-The words a writer chooses create an atmosphere that evokes powerful emotions from the reader.
+The words a writer chooses create an atmosphere that evokes emotion from the reader.

 Example of Mood